Raja Nong Chik

-Datuk Seri Utama Raja Nong Chik bin Raja Zainal Abidin (Jawi: راج نوڠ چيق بن راج زين العابدين; born 14 February 1953) is a Malaysian politician, accountant and the former Minister of Federal Territories and Urban Wellbeing.
+Raja Nong Chik bin Raja Zainal Abidin (Jawi: راج نوڠ چيق بن راج زين العابدين; born 14 February 1953) is a Malaysian politician, accountant and the former Minister of Federal Territories and Urban Wellbeing.
 He was a Senator in the Dewan Negara, the upper house of the Parliament of Malaysia from the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Background

 Raja Nong Chik was born in the state of Perak in 1953 to a royal-linked family of civil servants.
 His grandfather, Mustafa Albakri was the first chairman of the Election Commission of Malaysia and also Keeper of the Rulers' Seal during the premiership of Tunku Abdul Rahman.
 His father, Raja Zainal Abidin Raja Tachik was secretary-general in the Ministry of Health under second prime minister Abdul Razak Hussein.

 He attended Methodist Boys' School, Kuala Lumpur and later Victoria Institution before studying at the Royal Military College.
 He obtained his Bachelor of Economics from the University of Wales and is a certified accountant.

 Raja Nong Chik began his career as an entrepreneur at the Federal Land Consolidation and Rehabilitation Authority (FELCRA) in 1978.
 He eventually rose to become executive director at a manufacturing company.
 As a prominent member in the Malaysian corporate scene, Raja Nong Chik became president of the Bumiputra Manufacturers' and Service Industry Association and also a member of the Malaysia Innovation Council.

 He is currently the Patron of Kuala Lumpur FA.